Gilbert & George – Art and Love at First Sight

-Life is a Performance
+Life Is a Performance

-Their formal and composed look might be however a little misguiding, since their lifestyle, especially when they were young, was anything but conventional and conservative.
-Straight from the beginning of their activity at the university, G&G believed that anything they did, said, thought was art and hence that life they led was worth documenting and preserving on photographs.
+Their formal and composed look might be a little misleading, however, since their lifestyle, especially when they were young, was anything but conventional and conservative.
+Straight from the beginning of their activity at the university, Gilbert & George believed that anything they did, said, and thought was art and hence that the life they led was worth documenting and preserving in photographs.
 And since their lifestyle defied the conventions of the late 1960s, so did their art.

-Art is to Provoke
+Art Is to Provoke

 To Include the Other and to Exclude the Familiar